PRX/Porter/README.md

 ### Copy

-`Copy` tasks create copies of the job's source file at one or more `Destinations` defined on the task.
+`Copy` tasks create copies of the job's source file.
+Each copy task creates one copy, but a job can include any number of copy tasks.
+Each copy task defines a `Destination`.
 Currently the only supported destination mode is `AWS/S3`.
 Copy tasks **do not** check if an object already exists in the given location.
 A copy task can include any number of destinations.

-If `Job.Copy.Destinations` is not an array with at least one element, the state machine will act as though no copy tasks were included in the job.

 The `Time` and `Timestamp` in the output represent approximately when the file finished being copied.